-Per Governor Newsom's latest directives, public and independent schools in Los Angeles County cannot open for on-campus instruction until the county has been off of the state's COVID-19 watchlist for a period of 14 consecutive days.* This list is based on several factors; chief among those factors are positivity rates.
-More information about the watchlist and reopening requirements can be found at the following links:
+According to state directives, reopening for public and independent schools in Los Angeles County is tied to the state's COVID-19 watchlist.
+This list is based on several factors; chief among those factors are positivity rates.
+As of this writing, Los Angeles County is in the state's Purple Tier.* More information about the watchlist and reopening requirements can be found at the following links:

 - California COVID-19 County Data Table

 - Los Angeles Department of Health Reopening Protocols for K-12 Schools

 * Purple Tier schools can currently reopen K-2 and 25% of the rest of the school's total population; can bring back K-6 once the county case rate is less than 25 per 100,000 per day for five consecutive days; and cannot reopen grades 7-12.